Approach

 Is this going to blow up my budget?

 No surprises.
 Every project gets a written scope and a fixed price before any work begins.
-And if budget’s tight, we’ll find a sensible starting point — a smaller first scope, or a phased plan.
+And if budget’s tight, I’ll find a sensible starting point: a smaller first scope, or a phased plan.

-What happens after it’s built — what if something breaks?
+What happens after it’s built, and what if something breaks?

 Will I end up dependent on you?

-The opposite — that’s the whole point.
-Everything is built to run without me, documented and owned by you.
-You stay on a retainer only if it’s genuinely useful, never because you’re stuck.
+The opposite.
+That’s the whole point.
+Everything I build is documented and yours to own and run.
+You stay on ongoing support only if it’s genuinely useful, never because you’re stuck.

 Do you use AI?